-- (1) The faculty select by consensus a personnel committee composed of two faculty, typically one senior and one more junior faculty member.
-This committee reviews materials provided by each faculty member and makes a recommendation on the increase for each faculty member along with a brief evaluation of performance for the review period in each of the three areas: research, teaching, and service. - (2) Each faculty member submits to the head an updated vita and a brief report of service for the period since the last salary increase.
-The head conveys this material to the personnel committee. - (3) The personnel committee evaluates the efforts of each faculty member in each of the three traditional areas of activity: research, teaching, and senrice.
-As it reviews the submitted materials, the personnel committee prepares a written evaluation of perform ance along with a qualitative analysis of comparative effort on a simple three point scale: AVERAGE, SIGNIFICANTLY ABOVE AVERAGE, SIGNIFCANTLY BELOW AVERAGE.
+- (1) The faculty select by consensus a personnel committee composed of two faculty typically one senior and one more junior faculty member.
+This committee reviews materials provided by each faculty member and makes a recommendation on the increase for each faculty member along with a brief evaluation of performance for the review period in each of the three areas: research, teaching, and service. - (2) Each faculty member submits to the head an updated vita and a brief report of service for the period since the last merit raise evaluation.
+The head conveys this material to the personnel committee. - (3) The personnel committee evaluates the efforts of each faculty member in each of the three traditional areas of activity: research, teaching, and service.
+As it reviews the submitted materials, the personnel committee prepares a written evaluation of performance along with a qualitative analysis of comparative effort on a simple three point scale: AVERAGE, SIGNIFICANTLY ABOVE AVERAGE, SIGNIFCANTLY BELOW AVERAGE.

 - (4) Dollars allocated to the department are divided into three pools: 40% for research, 40% for teaching and 20% for service.
 Each pool in turn is divided by the number of eligible faculty to determine an average increase for that area of activity.
 Thus, if there were \$20,000 available for salary increases, then \$8,000 would be devoted to research, \$8,000 to teaching, and \$4,000 to service.
 With 8 eligible faculty, the average increase in each area respectively would be \$1,000, \$1,000, \$500. - (5) The department head arrives at dollar recommendations as follows.
 Any performance in an area rated significantly below average receives no increase for that area.
 Any performance rated average in an area receives an increase for that area, though this may be pro-rated as follows.
 Any performance that is rated significantly above average receives a larger than average increase for that area, where the dollars for this are drawn first from dollars available from below average ratings and secondarily by reducing somewhat the size of average increases. - (6) The department head receives the recommendations of the personnel committee for further review.
 The head conducts a performance review of the two members of the personnel committee and adds this to the overall summary of performance.
 This performance review will take into account the annual review of non-tenured faculty, and 3-year reviews of senior TTF, which are conducted by the Department Head in accordance with College policies.
 The head will also review and may adjust for good reason the recommendations of the personnel committee.
-The head then makes final recommendations for salary increases based on this overall analysis and consistent with the process for dollar applications described in (5). - (7) Finally, the head may make some further adjustment to increases to address issues of compression or equity.
-In such cases the head will use first dollars specially allocated or earmarked for this purpose by CAS or central administration and secondarily by an evenhanded reduction of other increases.
-Equity and compression adjustments are aimed at smoothing historical variation in salary increases, but they are not aimed at smoothing away differences in merit sustained over long periods of efforts.
+The head then makes final recommendations for salary increases based on this overall analysis and consistent with the process for dollar applications described in (5).